apache/activemq-artemis/docs/user-manual/en/address-model.md

 In most cases it’s not necessary to pre-create subscription queues.
 The relevant protocol managers take care of creating subscription queues when clients request to subscribe to an address.
 The type of subscription queue created, depends on what properties the client request.
 E.g. durable, non-shared, shared etc...
 Protocol managers uses special queue names to identify which queues below to which consumers and users need not worry about the details.

 However, there are scenarios where a user may want to use broker side configuration to pre-configure a subscription.
-And later connect to that queue directly using a [Fully Qualified Queue name](#fully-qualified-queue-names)..
+And later connect to that queue directly using a [Fully Qualified Queue name](#fully-qualified-queue-names).
 The examples below show how to use broker side configuration to pre-configure a queue with publish subscribe behavior for shared, non-shared, durable and non-durable subscription behavior.

 #### Configuring a shared durable subscription queue with up to 10 concurrent consumers